vlad-kozyrev/ecommerce-sales-analysis-project/README.md

 ### 4. Retention Analysis
 This data is synthetic, which is why all customers show 100% retention.
 In a real project with actual customer data, this metric would look different and reveal real churn patterns.

-## 💡 Business Recommendations
+## Business Recommendations

 ### 1. Focus on B2B Growth
 Business customers spend 5.8% more per order and represent 34.7% of revenue with only 10 clients.
-✅ **Action:** Launch a loyalty program for corporate clients (volume discounts, dedicated account manager) to increase purchase frequency and retention.
+**Action:** Launch a loyalty program for corporate clients (volume discounts, dedicated account manager) to increase purchase frequency and retention.

 ### 2. Regional Strategy
 - **Key regions** (Novosibirsk, Voronezh, Rostov-on-Don) generate significant revenue.
-  ✅ **Action:** Increase marketing presence and optimize logistics in these regions.
+  **Action:** Increase marketing presence and optimize logistics in these regions.
 - **Kazan** shows premium potential with the highest average check (562 ₽).
-  ✅ **Action:** Test premium product lines and targeted promotions in Kazan.
+  **Action:** Test premium product lines and targeted promotions in Kazan.

 ### 3. Product Assortment
 Furniture and Electronics categories lead in revenue.
-✅ **Action:** Expand assortment in these categories and introduce complementary products to increase cross-selling opportunities.
+**Action:** Expand assortment in these categories and introduce complementary products to increase cross-selling opportunities.

 ### 4. Customer Retention
-✅ **Action:** Implement regular retention monitoring with real data to detect churn early and launch reactivation campaigns.
+**Action:** Implement regular retention monitoring with real data to detect churn early and launch reactivation campaigns.

 ### 5. Pricing Strategy
 Private customers have lower AOV than business clients.
-✅ **Action:** Introduce "free shipping over 1000 ₽" or bundle offers to increase average order value in the private segment.
+**Action:** Introduce "free shipping over 1000 ₽" or bundle offers to increase average order value in the private segment.

-## 🔍 SQL Examples
+## SQL Examples

-### Example 1: Customer AOV Analysis with Window Function
+### Example: Customer AOV Analysis with Window Function
 ```sql
 -- Calculating Average Order Value by customer type
 -- and comparing with overall average using window function